KenKundert/networth/README.rst

 History
 -------

-If you would like to be able to plot your networth over time you run the following regularly::
+If you would like to be able to plot your net worth over time you run the following regularly::

     networth -w <profile>